BeenVerifiedInc/ember-cli-deploy-ssh/README.md

 };
 ```

-Make sure you specify all installed plugins for each of your environments.
+Make sure you specify all your plugins in each of your environments.

 ```sh
   ENV.plugins = ['build', 'ssh', 'revision-data'];
 ```

+## dotENV Support

+`ember-cli-deploy` supports `.env` files out of the box.
+In order to employ this functionality, simply create the following files and add your variables to them.

+* `.env.deploy.development`
+* `.env.deploy.production`
+* `.env.deploy.staging`

 ## Configurations